 Margaret’s importance, particularly in relation to the later War of the Roses, increases significantly with the onset of Henry VI’s incapacity in 1453.
 With the Prince of Wales a newborn baby, the crown was placed in a position of much weakness.
 Henry’s illness thrust Margaret into the centre of the political world.
 Gone were the days of patronage and being a bystander in court affairs.

 1453 saw the need for a Regent.
 Any Regent could be perceived as a threat to the succession of Edward, Prince of Wales.
 Margaret was in a position in which both her husband and sons rights were challenged.
-The Oxford Dictionary of National Biography notes that prior to the incapacity of Henry, that relationships between Margaret and the Duke and Duchess of York were convivial.
-Margaret’s accounts showing gifts sent to the York household upto 1453.
+The Oxford Dictionary of National Biography notes that prior to the incapacity of Henry, those relationships between Margaret and the Duke and Duchess of York were convivial.
+Margaret’s accounts showing gifts sent to the York household up to 1453.

 Margaret sought, in 1453/54 to become Protector of England in her own right.
 The Council appointed Richard, Duke of York.
 This meant that the Government of the country was, for the duration of Henry’s incapacity, under the control of the Duke of York who had a strong claim to the throne in his own right and whom was on poor terms with the Duke of Somerset, one of Margaret’s closest allies.